-After your engagement data has been returned and shared across your organisation (click here for more info!), it can be really difficult to figure out what to do next.
+After your engagement data has been returned and shared across your organisation, it can be really difficult to figure out what to do next.
 There may be wider initiatives put in place that address common themes from the organisation-wide data, but these might not touch the larger issues in different teams’ engagement levels.

-This is where Action Planning can make all the difference.
+This is where action planning can make all the difference.
 Rather than leaving all the next steps to your HR team, including the whole organisation shares the ownership of how you can better your engagement levels and allows employees to invest more qualitative feedback into your engagement planning.
-We'll explore this in more detail here, and review some best practice from NHS Business Services Authority (NHSBSA), who's Action Planning efforts helped lead to a 16% increase in their BCI score for 2020.
+We'll explore this in more detail, and review some best practice from NHS Business Services Authority, who's action planning efforts helped lead to a 16% increase in their BCI score for 2020.

 There are three objectives to these workshops: